 Clients with a current mental health issue

-- The number of clients with a current mental health issue increased 15% from the previous year to over 72,000; this growth rate was higher than that of the general SHS population (9%).
+- The number of clients reporting a current mental health issue increased 7% from the previous year to over 77,500; this increase was higher than that of the general Specialist Homelessness Services (SHS) population (3%).

-- 1 in 2 clients (50%) were homeless when they approached a SHS agency, most living either in short-term or emergency accommodation (18%) or 'couch surfing' (18%).
+- Half were homeless when seeking support: most of these clients were living either in short-term or emergency accommodation (18%) or ‘couch surfing’ (18%).

-- Housing outcomes improved: Fewer clients were homeless following support (38%), with 'rough sleepers' dropping 6 percentage points to about 3,500 at the end of support.
-The largest improvement in housing situation was for clients in public and community housing—up from 12% at the start of support to 20% at the end of support.
+- Housing outcomes improved: fewer clients were homeless following support (37%, down from 50%), with ‘rough sleepers’ dropping 6 percentage points to 8% (about 3,800 clients) at the end of support.
+The largest percentage change in housing situation was for clients in public and community housing—up from 12% at the start of support to 19% (or about 9,300 clients) at the end of support.

 The number of clients presenting with a current mental health issue has been increasing since the beginning of the SHS collection in 2011–12.
-Key trends identified over the 5 years to 2015–16 have been:
+Key trends identified over the past 5 years (2012–13 to 2016–17) includes:

-- Clients with a current mental health issue are the fastest growing client group within the SHS population, growing at an average rate of 13% per year since 2011–12.
-Factors, including increased identification, community awareness and reduced stigma have all potentially driven the increase in self-identification and reporting of mental illness among SHS clients.
+- This cohort is growing rapidly.
+Clients with a current mental health issue are one of the fastest growing client groups within the SHS collection, growing at an average rate of 12% per year since 2012–13.
+Various factors, including increased identification, community awareness and reduced stigma have all potentially driven the increase in self-identification and reporting of mental illness among SHS clients.

 |Housing situation at the beginning of first support period (proportion of all clients)|